martincartledge/martincartledge.github.io/solve-technical-interview-questions-using-frequency-counter.md

 ---
-title: Problem Solving Patterns for Technical Interviews - Frequency Counter
+title: Problem Solving Patterns for Technical Interviews - the Frequency Counter Pattern Explained
 date: "2020-12-21T22:40:32.169Z"
-description: "Interview Insights Pt 3 - Problem Solving Patterns: Frequency Counter"
+description: "Interview Insights Pt 3 - Problem Solving Patterns - Frequency Counter"
 ---

 In my last article, I shared my thoughts on [prepare for a software developer interview](https://www.martincartledge.io/prepare-for-software-developer-interview/).
-This week, I am going to switch gears a bit and being to talk about common patterns you can use to solve problems in technical interviews.
-This week I will talk in-depth about the _frequency counter_ pattern.

-## Frequency Counter
+In this article, I am going to switch gears a bit and talk about common patterns you can use to solve problems in technical interviews.
+We'll discuss the _frequency counter_ pattern in depth to help you tackle it effectively.

 ### What is the "Frequency Counter" pattern?